Rep. Trent Franks resigning from Congress

 He's known to be a staunch fiscal and social conservative with a pro-life stance on abortion.
 He sponsored House-passed legislation to make it a crime for any person to perform an abortion if the age of the fetus is 20 weeks or more.

-Before being elected into Congress, Trent was a small business owner and later served in the Arizona Legislature, according to his website biography.
+Before being elected into Congress, Franks was a small business owner and later served in the Arizona Legislature, according to his website biography.

-According to the page, Trent is a strong proponent for smaller government and "believes in personal responsibility, strong national defense, free enterprise, protecting the innocent, and in the timeless truths and principles of the United States Constitution."
+According to the page, Franks is a strong proponent for smaller government and "believes in personal responsibility, strong national defense, free enterprise, protecting the innocent, and in the timeless truths and principles of the United States Constitution."

 Fox News' Mike Emanuel and The Associated Press contributed to this report.